flagcamp-pegasus/TravelPlanner/README.md

 4. restaurants

 ### Part 4.
 Select interest points (Jieyu's working on it)
+Each spot has a "save" button.
+On clicking the "save" button, the spot will be added to the "saved spots" list.
+This list contains the travel plan for one day, the user needs to use the drop-down list to switch to another day.
+Each entry in the "saved spots" list should contains a "delete" button to remove it from the list.

+requirements:

+1. The "save spots" list for different day should be independent.
+2. The order of spots in "saved spots" list should be the order of their addition.
+3. A spot appear multiple times even on one day's list.
+4. The list is saved only when "save routes" button is clicked.

 ### Part 5.
 Generate routes based on user's selection
 - Purpose: